vdclab/vdclab-wiki/ModelSEED.md

 ## Ease of use
 > Generating a model is simple, just select an organism and a media.
-Analysis of the results can be cluttered and hard to understand.
+Great visualization of metabolic pathways.

 ## Website